kevinfiol/kevinfiol.github.io/content/blog/2026-01-01-2025-retrospective.md

 * I created a bootable image of Alpine Linux for the RK3566 chip and RG-Arc handhelds.
 While I have yet to clean up the repository for Codeberg, I hope to polish this and upload it in 2026.

 * [https://github.com/kevinfiol/arkive](https://github.com/kevinfiol/arkive) - I got arkive to an MVP level I was comfortable with, and even hosted it on my personal server for private use.
-However, I eventually discovered [linkding](https://github.com/sissbruecker/linkding) which was already miles ahead of arkive in featureset, simple to host, and performant *enough*.
+However, I eventually discovered [linkding](https://github.com/sissbruecker/linkding) which was already miles ahead of arkive in feature set, simple to host, and performant *enough*.
 I may return to developing arkive, but in the meantime, I've been happy with linkding.

 * [https://github.com/kevinfiol/beancms](https://github.com/kevinfiol/beancms) - I built a micro-CMS using Redbean.
-This is a single-file web application with multiple user support for simple, light-weight, Markdown-based blogging.
-In 2025, I wrote a [blogpost](/blog/a-tour-of-beancms/) about its features and expanded on the reasons for its existence.
+This is a single-file web application with multiple user support for simple, lightweight, Markdown-based blogging.
+In 2025, I wrote a [blog post](/blog/a-tour-of-beancms/) about its features and expanded on the reasons for its existence.
 It was well-received by the Redbean community, and even got starred on Github by Justine Tunney, creator of Redbean -- which made me happy. :)

 * [https://codeberg.org/kevinfiol/quilt](https://codeberg.org/kevinfiol/quilt) - I wanted a quick way to create a fullscreen, tiled, slideshow similar to the iTunes Album Art screensavers of old.
 This was a quick and dirty attempt again using Redbean.